Anne Catherine Emmerich: Religious life

-When Jérôme Bonaparte, King of Westphalia, suppressed the convent in 1812, she found refuge in a widow's house.
+When the King of Westphalia, Jérôme Bonaparte suppressed the convent in 1812, she sought and found refuge in the house of a widow.

 Stigmata

 In early 1813, marks of the stigmata were reported on Emmerich's body.
 The parish priest called in two doctors to examine her.
 When word of the phenomenon spread three months later, he notified the vicar general.
 With the news causing considerable talk in the town, the ecclesiastical authorities conducted a lengthy investigation.
 Many doctors wished to examine the case, and although efforts were made to discourage the curious, there were visitors whose rank or status gained them entry.
 During this time, the poet and romanticist Clemens Brentano first visited.

 At the end of 1818, the periodic bleeding of Emmerich's hands and feet had stopped and the wounds had closed.
 While many in the community viewed the stigmata as real, others considered Emmerich an impostor conspiring with her associates to perpetrate a fraud.
 In August 1819, the civil authorities intervened and moved Emmerich to a different house, where she was kept under observation for three weeks.
 The members of the commission could find no evidence of fraud and were divided in their opinions.

-As the cross on her breastbone had the unusual shape of a "Y", similar to a cross in the local church of Coesfeld, English priest Herbert Thurston surmised that "the subjective impressions of the stigmatic exercise a preponderating influence upon the manifestations which appear exteriorly," the same pathway to stigmata described in the works of John of Ruusbroec.
+As the cross on her breastbone had the unusual shape of a "Y", similar to a cross in the local church of Coesfeld, English priest Herbert Thurston surmised that "the subjective impressions of the stigmatic exercise a preponderating influence upon the manifestations which appear exteriorly," the same pathway to stigmata described in the works of the Augustinian Catholic priest, John of Ruusbroec.

-Visions and inspirations
+Purported apparitions

-Emmerich said that as a child she had visions in which she talked with Jesus, saw the souls in purgatory, and witnessed the core of the Holy Trinity in the form of three concentric, interpenetrating full spheres.
+As a young child, Emmerich claimed she had visions in which she talked with Jesus and saw the Souls in Purgatory.
+She further described the core of the Holy Trinity in the form of three concentric, interpenetrating full spheres.
 The largest but dimmest of the spheres represented the Father core, the medium sphere the Son core, and the smallest and brightest sphere the Holy Spirit core.
 Each sphere of omnipresent God is extended toward infinity beyond God's core placed in heaven.
-The Brentano compilation tells that during an illness in Emmerich's childhood, she was visited by a child (suggested as being Jesus), who told her of plants she should ingest in order to heal, including Morning Glory flower juice, known to contain ergine.
+The Brentano compilation tells that during an illness in Emmerich's childhood, she was visited by the Child Jesus who told her of plants she should ingest in order to heal, including Morning Glory flower juice, known to contain ergine.